 York Seminary Village serves as the only source of seminary graduate housing.
 If no vacancies are available in York Seminary Village at the time of admission, or if a student is interested in other options, the seminary will attempt to assist the student in identifying potential housing in the area.
-For information, contact Krystle Storts at knstorts@anderson.edu.
+For information, contact Jaymie Dieterle at jldieterle@anderson.edu.